Bob Tewksbury: Playing career

 In 1992 Tewksbury walked only 20 batters in 233 innings, the best ratio in the major leagues in over half a century.
 The next season Tewksbury came very close to ending the season with more wins than bases on balls allowed, an elusive feat only accomplished 4 times by 3 different starting pitchers in MLB history.
 He had 17 wins with only 18 walks allowed late in the season but gave up a walk apiece in his last two starts and did not achieve a win in either game, ending the season with 17 wins on 20 walks.
+Tewksbury has the third-lowest career walks per 9 innings for any MLB pitcher that pitched after 1927 behind only Josh Tomlin who pitched in the 21st century and famed relief pitcher Dan Quisenberry.

 Tewksbury was a better than average fielding pitcher in his major league career.
 He recorded a career .980 fielding percentage with only 10 errors in 492 total chances covering 1,807 innings pitched over 302 pitching appearances, which was 24 points higher than the league average at his position.

 Tewksbury was primarily a starting pitcher (302 appearances, 277 as a starter) but on April 13, 1990, he picked up his one and only save.
 Tewksbury pitched the final 3 innings of a 11-0 Cardinals victory over the Phillies.
 He saved the game for starting pitcher John Tudor.

 During and after his baseball career, he became well known for his philanthropy.
 He has done a lot of work for the Boys & Girls Clubs of America, as well as hospital visits for sick children.